Unimodality Problems in Ehrhart Theory: Unimodality for Polytopes with the Integer Decomposition Property

 The author and Solus~\cite{BraunSolusHyper} have introduced the following polytopes as part of an attempt to prove that $\Delta_{n,k}$ is $h^*$-unimodal.
 Label the vertices of a regular $n$-gon embedded in $\R^2$ in a clockwise fashion from $1$ to $n$.
 We define the \emph{circular distance} between two elements $i$ and $j$ of $\{1,2,\ldots,n\}$, denoted $\cd{i}{j}$, to be the number of edges in the shortest path between the vertices $i$ and $j$ of the $n$-gon.
 We also denote the path of shortest length from $i$ to $j$ by $\arc{i}{j}$.
 A subset $S\subset \{1,2,\ldots,n\}$ is called \emph{$r$-stable} if each pair $i,j\in S$ satisfies $\cd{i}{j}\geq r$.
 The \emph{$r$-stable $n,k$-hypersimplex}, denoted~$\Delta_{n,k}^{stab(r)}$, is the convex hull of the vectors $\sum_{i\in S}e_i$ where $S$ ranges over all $r$-stable $k$-subsets of the $n$-set.
 For fixed $n$ and $k$, these polytopes form the nested chain

-An approach to establishing unimodality for $h^*_{\Delta_{n,k}}$ is to attempt to inductively prove unimodality for $h^*_{\Delta_{n,k}^{stab(r)}}$ for all $r$, possibly using the following theorem due to Stanley. \begin{theorem}[Stanley, \cite{stanleyhstarmonotonic}] If $P\subseteq Q$ are lattice polytopes, then $h^*_{P,i}\leq h^*_{Q,i}$ for all~$i$, i.e. the $h^*$-vector for $Q$ dominates the $h^*$-vector for $P$ in each entry. \end{theorem} Jochemko~\cite{jochemkothesis} has recently proved that this monotonicity property of $h^*$-vectors is equivalent to the non-negativity of $h^*$-vectors.
+An approach to establishing unimodality for $h^*_{\Delta_{n,k}}$ is to attempt to inductively prove unimodality for $h^*_{\Delta_{n,k}^{stab(r)}}$ for all $r$, possibly using the following theorem due to Stanley. \begin{theorem}[Stanley, \cite{stanleyhstarmonotonic}] If $P\subseteq Q$ are lattice polytopes, then $h^*_{P,i}\leq h^*_{Q,i}$ for all~$i$, i.e. the $h^*$-vector for $Q$ dominates the $h^*$-vector for $P$ in each entry. \end{theorem} Jochemko and Sanyal~\cite{sanyaljochemko} have recently proved that this monotonicity property of $h^*$-vectors is equivalent to the non-negativity of $h^*$-vectors.

 The following geometric properties of $\Delta_{n,k}^{stab(r)}$ are directly related to establishing $h^*$-unimodality, though they are also independently interesting. \begin{theorem}[Braun and Solus, \cite{BraunSolusHyper}] The regular unimodular triangulation of $\Delta_{n,k}$ given by the circuit triangulation restricts to a regular unimodular triangulation of $\Delta_{n,k}^{stab(r)}$ for all $r$.
 Further, when $n$ is odd and $k=2$ there is a shelling of the circuit triangulation of $\Delta_{n,2}$ that first builds the $r$-stable hypersimplex and then builds the $(r-1)$-stable hypersimplex for every $1\leq r\leq \lfloor\frac{n}{2}\rfloor$. \end{theorem} \begin{theorem}[Hibi and Solus, \cite{hibisolushyper}] Let $1<k<n-1$, and let $H$ denote the hyperplane in $\R^n$ defined by the equation $x_1+\cdots +x_n=k$.
 For $1\leq r<\lfloor\frac{n}{k}\rfloor$, the facets of $\Delta_{n,k}^{stab(r)}$ are supported by the hyperplanes